rootchain/pcspecsdraft/README.md

 }
 ```

-Above example is genesis of 2/3 multisig chain.
+Above example is genesis of 2/3 multisig chain which delegates power to itself.

 Only genesis chain allows empty `prev_hash` and `height` fields and signing with just yet delegated power.
 Creation of a chain should be always done on private channels.